karimfarah/rotw-javascript/README.md

 A retro-80s Autoduel-like (based on Car Wars) browser game written entirely in javascript.
 This ia work in progress as of November 2024

+To run:
+1. Download entire project
+2. Open the play.html in a browser (or in your IDE tool)